SciBorgs/SciGuides/projects/DifferentialDrive.md

     assertNotEquals(new Pose2d(), drive.getPose());
   }
 ```
 #### Running the tests

-Again, make sure to check out the [unit test guide](github.com/SciBorgs/SciGuides/blob/main/reference-sheets/UnitTest.md) on this as it also talks about writing and running tests.
 To actually see if the tests are valid, open the WPILib command palette (top right corner logo) and search `Test Robot Code` and press enter.
 After it runs, it will show you the results of all your tests in the terminal.

 An alternative to this is using the *Test Runner* extension from vscode: